thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Requesting a Message signature

-{{Section 5 of HTTP-MESSAGE-SIGNATURE}} defines the `Accept-Signature` field which can be used to request a Message Signature from a client by an origin.
+{{Section 5 of HTTP-MESSAGE-SIGNATURES}} defines the `Accept-Signature` field which can be used to request a Message Signature from a client by an origin.
 Origin MAY choose to request signatures from clients that did not initially provide them.
 If requesting, origins MUST to request the same parameters as those defined by the {{generating-http-message-signature}}.

 ## Validating Message signature

 Upon receiving an HTTP request, the origin has to verify the signature.
-The algorithm is provided in {{Section 3.2 of HTTP-MESSAGE-SIGNATURE}}.
+The algorithm is provided in {{Section 3.2 of HTTP-MESSAGE-SIGNATURES}}.
 Similar to regular User-Agent check, this happens at the HTTP layer, once headers are received.

 Additional requirement are placed on this validation